Chocolate City (record label)

 Chocolate City is a Nigerian record label founded in 2005 by lawyers Audu Maikori, Paul Okeugo, and Yahaya Maikori.
-Generally regarded as one of Africa's most successful indigenous urban record labels, Chocolate City operates as a subsidiary of Chocolate City Group.
+Considered one of Nigeria's top record labels, Chocolate City operates as a subsidiary of Chocolate City Group.
 Other arms of the group include Chocolate City Distribution, Chocolate City Events, CCX, and Chocolate City Media.
-On 28 March 2019, Warner Music Group partnered with the label.
-Under the partnership, Chocolate City artists will join WMG's repertoire and receive the support of the company's distribution and artist services via its independent label services division, ADA.
+The label partnered with Warner Music Group (WMG) on 28 March 2019.
+Through WMG's independent division, ADA, Chocolate City artists will join WMG's catalog and benefit from the company's distribution and artist services.